Isabella Breviary: Description

 One can find two types of miniatures in the codex, page wide and column wide ones.
 There are 44 page wide miniatures and most of them are 24 lines high.
 One has a height of 26 lines, two of them are 19 lines high and one is only 18 lines high.
 In addition there are 104 column wide paintings whose height varies between nine and nineteen lines.
 Furthermore, the manuscript has twelve calendar pages, one full-page miniature and a folio with coats of arms and mottos on banners.
 It also counts eight historiated initials one of which remained unfinished.

-The calendar is of the Flemish type: not all days are assigned to a saint or a typical office for a feast day, a lot of the days of the month is left open.
+The calendar is of the Flemish type; not all days are assigned to a saint or a typical office for a feast day, so many of the days of the month are left open.

 Starting from folio 402 the parchment is slightly different from that used before, but also the style of the handwriting, the initials and the illumination are different from the previous part of the book.
 And there are also differences in the lay-out, the responsories were smaller than the remainder of the text in the first part while this is no longer so from folio 402 on, with the exception of the quire that contains the folios 499-506.
 So scholars think that the manuscript was made in two campaigns.